thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

         We offer a personalised and customised service so if you have any questions or special requirements please feel free to reach out to our team and we will do our best to accommodate you.
       title: What to expect
     - dropdownContent: >-
-        * Private use of your own beautiful sailing catamaran for 3 to 6 hours.
+        * Private use of your own beautiful sailing catamaran for 3 to 6 hours

         * Skipper plus 1 crew, (our crew are heaps of fun and have a laid-back yet professional nature) we promise you will love them, Check out the ['about us' ](https://sailinginparadise.com.au/about-us/)page to meet the gang!